AmmarNanjiani/brain2/README.md

 The API can be used however you want, but it is designed to work with data from [KOReader](https://github.com/koreader/koreader), [Calibre](https://github.com/kovidgoyal/calibre) and this [KOReader Calibre Plugin](https://git.sr.ht/~harmtemolder/koreader-calibre-plugin).

-[This code](https://github.com/AmmarNanjiani/KOReader-Calbre-Sidecar-Parser) can be used to parse the data from Calibre and the plugin
+[This code](https://github.com/AmmarNanjiani/KOReader-Calbre-Sidecar-Parser) can be used to parse the data from Calibre and the plugin.